Threkork/Kovi/README.md

 The closure passed to `plugin.on_msg()` runs every time a message is received.

 Kovi has encapsulated all available OneBot standard APIs.
-To extend the API, you can use `RuntimeBot`'s `api_tx` to send APIs yourself.
+To extend the API, you can use `RuntimeBot`'s `send_api()` to send APIs yourself.

+More documentation can be found in the [Kovi Doc](https://www.threkork.me/kovi-doc/).